carmelgafa/carmelgafa.com/content/post/_DRAFT_azureml_training_2.md

 azureml-dataset-runtime
 ```

 Finally, we create a script to execute the experiment.
 The structure of the script was discussed previously.
+What is different is that we are passing the dataset name as an argument to the script through the **ScriptRunConfig** instance.
+The **arguments** parameter of the **ScriptRunConfig** instance is a list containing the parameter name followed by the value.

 ```python
 from importlib.resources import path